-- 1 Based on what you have read and seen, generate four big questions of your own that will help guide your investigation into slaves in the southern states of America. - 2 Once you have generated a range of closed and open-ended inquiry questions, think about the kind of information you will need to answer them.
+- 1 Based on what you have read and seen, generate two open and two closed inquiry questions of your own that will help guide your investigation into slaves in the southern states of America. - 2 Once you have generated a range of closed and open-ended inquiry questions, think about the kind of information you will need to answer them.
 Also work out where you might be able to locate this information. - 3 Are there any questions for which you have not been able to find reliable evidence or information?
 What reasons might there be for this?